funkatron/FUnit/README.md

   Assert that $a is truthy.
 Optional $msg describes the test

 * **`FUnit::not_ok($a, $msg = null)`**
-  Assert that $a is truthy.
+  Assert that $a is not truthy.
 Optional $msg describes the test

 * **`FUnit::equal($a, $b, $msg = null)`**
   Assert that $a == $b.
 Optional $msg describes the test